kundajelab/chrombpnet/chrombpnet/helpers/preprocessing/reads_to_bigwig/README.md

 ### Wondering why we are using the  +4/-4 ATAC shift (instead of the popular +4/-5 ATAC shift) and 0/+1 DNASE shift (instead of the popular no shift)?

 **TODO**: Anusri now that we are not using PWMs, maybe provide a different argument?
-Here we show you what a PWM built from unstranded bigwigs look like when considering different shifts.
-To convert bigwigs to PWM use the scripts provided in the `analysis/` directory.
+Here we show you what a PWM built from unstranded Bigwigs look like when considering different shifts.
+To convert Bigwigs to PWM use the scripts provided in the `analysis/` directory.
 From the below images we see that the signal on forward and revere strand reinforce themselves when we consider +4/-4 shift giving us the Tn5/DNASE-I bias motif PWM that we know of in literature ([Figure 1 in HINT-ATAC][url1] paper).

 ### Suggestions for preparing input data